 We highly recommend joining a medical evacuation program before leaving on an active international trip.
 Start your Medjet membership here.

 Remote St. David’s required another day trip through twisty-turny roads.
 This must-see destination presents the largest Cathedral in Wales.

 Visitors follow the footsteps of ancient Celtic pilgrims to the sanctuary founded by Wales’s patron saint in 1181.
 The interior showcases an intricate carved wooden ceiling and nave and a number of stone chapels.

 Meander next door to investigate what remains of the medieval Bishop’s Palace.
 Again, it’s easy to imagine strains of merriment in the former Great Hall.

 Don’t leave St David’s without partaking one of the outdoor adventures to offshore islands.
 A one-hour rafting trip around Ramsay Island brought me face to face with seals lazing in the sun, nesting birds (puffins are often spotted), brief excursions inside caves and an adventurous bumpy ride over tidal rapids.
 Thankfully, the outfitters provided a parka.

 The castles and countryside of Wales did not disappoint me.
-With such wonders and friendly English-speaking citizens, why not consider a trip to Wales in your future vacation plans?
+With such wonders and friendly English-speaking citizens, why not consider a Wales vacation in your future road trip plans?